yrcoder/html-integrations/demos/angular4froala3/README.md

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

+## How to reproduce the issue

+Once the development server is ready, you will se the froala editor without the wiris plugin dispolayed, but it is loaded and you can check it asa follows:

+ · Open the navigator console.
+ · Write FroalaEditor.
+You will see that it has content associated · Write FroalaEditor.PLUGINS.
+You will see that the list of froala editor plugins exists.
+We loaded align plugin to test if we load plugins in the same way and it's loaded and displayed.
+ · Now let's check if wiris plugin exists.
+Write FroalaEditor.PLUGINS.wiris and you will see that it's an existing plugin but it's not displayed.

 ## Code scaffolding

 Run `ng generate component component-name` to generate a new component.
 You can also use `ng generate directive|pipe|service|class|guard|interface|enum|module`.